strawberrymusicplayer/strawberry/README.md

 Either GStreamer or VLC engine is required, but only GStreamer is fully implemented so far.
 You should also install the gstreamer plugins base and good, and optionally bad and ugly.

-With Qt 6 we also depend on the Core5Compat module for QTextCodec.

 ### :wrench:	Compiling from source

 ### Get the code: